 Unveiled during the Baselworld 2012 trade show, the hand-wound Cartier Tank Folle (ref.
 WJ306017) is a reincarnation of the (almost) legendary Cartier Crash from the late 1960s.
-Clearly influenced by Salvador Dali’s “liquid” clocks, the original watch was a morbid homage to one of Cartier of London senior managers who died (actually, was incinerated alive) in a car crash.
+Influenced by Salvador Dali’s “liquid” clocks, the original watch was a morbid homage to one of Cartier of London senior managers who died (actually, was incinerated alive) in a car crash.
 His wristwatch was deformed by fire to a degree of melting and some other member of staff happened to be crazy enough to take the destroyed timekeeper as a source of inspiration.
 Now, eat your heart out, Stephen King.

 The original Cartier Crash was first presented in 1967 and then offered as a limited edition series around 24 years later.
 I can’t find any information about how commercially successful was the watch from 1991, but apparently, the French jeweler managed to make some serious cash out of it since it decided to give the “molten watch” another go, this time — as a model designed for ladies.

 This new Cartier Tank Folle, too, comes as a limited edition model with a total run not exceeding 200 pieces.
 This may make you sad, especially if you are reading this brief review (you may call it an overview) article after the whole lot was sold out to the lucky few.
 However, the relatively small run also ensures that the watch will instantly become a ‘collectible’ after it dries out of Cartier’s boutiques around the globe.

 As you can see on the pictures, the timekeeper is presented in a heavily deformed H-shaped body crafted from 18-karat white gold.
 Its bezel, lugs and even the winding crown is decorated with 51 white diamonds weighing more than 1.6 carats.